 There are two new and exciting pressure treating options for decking

 boards.
-MCA (micronized copper azole) and Thermal Treating are solutions
+MCA (micronized copper azole) and Thermal Treating.
+Both are alternative solutions

 Pressure treated lumber from the MCA process has a number of improvements.

-only slightly darker which is a nice cosmetic benefit.
+Firstly, MCA treated wood is not so green and it is only slightly darker than the natural color which is a nice cosmetic benefit.
 A much more

 natural look to the decking.

 The copper used in this process is much smaller and also water

 soluble.
 This means the copper preserving particles can penetrate much